livioschlaepfer/CIL2021/README.md

 **3) Polybox Model Store**

-Under (add polybox link) we provide configurations, predicted segmentation masks, submission files, and model weights of conducted experiments.
+In our [Polybox Model Store](https://polybox.ethz.ch/index.php/s/qtn4FY23P8lj4xG?path=%2FExperiments) we provide configurations, predicted segmentation masks, submission files, and model weights of conducted experiments.

 To skip training and directly start with predictions, download the desired experiment folder from the Polybox Model Store and place the folder within your local model store.